SAP-samples/ui5-typescript-helloworld/step-by-step.md

 There should not be any output (this means: no error), but if you introduce a syntax error to Component.ts, the check will complain with an error and if e.g. the return type of the `multiply` function is missing, it will show a warning.

-If you get an error straight away which says something like "The file does not match your project config: src\Component.**js**.", then this might be a left-over compilation result from step 3 above.
-Delete it and re-try.
+If you get an error straight away which says something about the file "webapp\Component.**js**", then this might be a left-over compilation result from step 3 above.
+Delete this file and re-try.

-In the configuration file all kinds of details regarding the single ESLint rules can be configured.
-But for this guide (and because the UI5 team does not currently give a set of actual recommendations) let's stick with the recommended TypeScript defaults, which are referenced in the `extends` section.
+In the configuration file all kinds of details regarding the ESLint rules can be configured.
+But for this guide (and because the UI5 team does not currently give a set of actual recommendations) let's stick with the recommended TypeScript defaults, which the above configuration extends.

-### 5. Set Up the UI5 CLI Tooling
+## 5. Set Up the UI5 CLI Tooling

 To benefit from an improved development experience and the possibility to build and optimize your application before productive use, it is recommended to use the [UI5 CLI Tooling](https://sap.github.io/ui5-tooling/pages/CLI/).
-You can benefit from an ecosystem of tooling extensions (i.e., livereload, proxies, ...) to simplify your developers life.
+You can benefit from an ecosystem of tooling extensions (i.e., livereload, proxies, ...) to simplify your development.

 You can install the UI5 CLI Tooling with the following command: